Endless Night (novel): Plot summary

 Before returning to England, Mike goes to visit Santonix on his deathbed in California, his failing health having worsened over the course of the novel.
 Before Santonix dies, he screams, “You should have gone the other way!”
 Feeling disturbed by this, Mike returns to the UK on a sea voyage, giving him time to reflect.

 When he finally returns to his dream home, he opens the door to join his dream woman: Greta Andersen.
-He reveals how he and Greta had met in Hamburg.
+He reveals how he and Greta had met in Hamburg years ago.
 They had fallen in love and later, after Mike had heard that Gipsy's Acre was for sale, they devised a plan to get Ellie’s money.
-Greta arranged that Ellie would meet Michael on the day of the Gipsy’s Acre auction.
+Greta first became Ellie's maid and gained her trust.
+Greta then arranged that Ellie would meet Michael on the day of the auction.
 Mike and Greta pretended not to know each other and even hate each other so no one would suspect them.
-They plan to get married and share Ellie's wealth now that she's gone.
+They plan to get married and share Ellie's wealth now that she is dead.

 They killed Ellie with cyanide, putting it inside her allergy capsules that she took prior to her horse ride.
-It was Mike who paid Mrs Lee to frighten Ellie with the story of the curse.
-To eliminate Mrs Lee as a witness, Michael and Greta pushed her into a quarry.
+It was Mike who paid Mrs. Lee to frighten Ellie with the story of the curse.
+To eliminate Mrs. Lee as a witness, Michael and Greta pushed her into a quarry.
 Claudia Hardcastle was unintentionally poisoned after finding and taking one of Ellie's pills in the folly.
 It was her lighter that was left behind by accident.